habib001-web/quiz-app/README.md

 - Check the feedback provided after each selection.
 - Click "Next" to continue to the next question.
 - After completing all questions, check your final score and use the checkbox to mark the quiz as completed.
+- Check the embedded video tutorials for additional help.

 ## Code Structure
 - `index.html`: Contains the app's HTML structure.